Coranath/pious.men/content/posts/piety/index.md

 ---

 # Piety
-When I first picked the name pious.men it was the first thing that struck a chord with me and also was in the cheapest tier of Domain names for sale from CloudFlare.
+When I first picked the name pious.men it was the first thing that struck a chord with me and also was in the cheapest tier of domain names for sale from Cloudflare.
 But I did love it!
 I loved the simplicity, the brevity, the implication.
 I loved that it was an old word that had lost a lot of it's original meaning and I felt was ripe for a revival!

 However upon staking my claim here I began seraching for my tiny corner of the internet on the mighty Google!
 And when I did, I found that pious men are something that is fading in both name and form in the west, but not so in islamic culture!